bgsoftware/company-site/_posts/2019-07-08-software-security-disaster.md

 Read the full report here.

 Technology is designed to help you run your business better.
-It’s a great idea to make sure it’s doing all it can for you..
+It’s a great idea to make sure it’s doing all it can for you.